OptimalConvergence/ScaL-Frame/README.md

 This repository contains the official code for the manuscript, "A Scaling Law-Based Sampling Framework for Sample Sufficiency in Geoscience."
 This work introduces ScaL-Frame, a computational framework that leverages predictable Scaling Laws to transform sample collection from an ad-hoc process into a data-driven science.

-**Note:** This work is currently under peer review and has not yet been published.
+**Note:** This work is currently under consideration and has not yet been published.

 ## **Overview**